Train the Mentor – Tunisia

 By using group discussions and teamwork as well as individual exercises as tools, these workshops were truly interactive and made use of the entrepreneurs’ experience and input to create a comprehensive and collective understanding of the topics covered.
 Participants were asked to break into groups or pairs for brainstorming, exercises, and mentoring simulations, in which the participants traded places in being a mentor, a mentee, and an observer, discussing what they had learned and experienced over the course of the last months.

 At the end of the workshop series, those participants that attended at least three out of four workshops received a Train the Mentor participation certificate, which 23 out of 25 participants were able to receive.
 This is an incredibly high continuation rate, with only 2 people in the group of participants attending less than 3 workshops.
-The high valuation of the workshops that this commitment to the programme shows is also evident from the feedback forms that were completed by the participants.
+The high valuation of the workshops that this commitment to the program shows is also evident from the feedback forms that were completed by the participants.
 The participants all ‘agreed’ or ‘strongly agreed’ that the workshops would benefit their future mentoring ambitions, and the content of the workshops was never rated lower than the ‘neutral’ option.

 The group of Train the Mentor ‘graduates’ was made up of fifteen male participants, and eight female participants.
 While most participants originated from the Tunis Governorate, there were also participants from in Sousse, Nebeul, Monastir, Zaghouen, and Sidi Bouzid.